 King of the Hammers is the Daytona 500 of off-road racing.
-Ultra4Racing premier event that takes place in Johnson Valley, CA. Every year just after the Christmas holiday season my thoughts turn to KOH.
-It’s a full week of racing events, with so much more.
+Ultra4Racing premier event that takes place in Johnson Valley, CA. Going to King of the Hammers is to some off-road enthusiasts dream destination.
+Every year just after the Christmas holiday season, my thoughts turn to KOH.
+It’s a full week of racing events, and as much off-road fun as you can possibly imagine.
 Some have described it as the “Burning Man” for off-roaders.
 A 4×4 off-road culture experience, the types of vehicles and people you see is just plain crazy.
 You won’t find a more diverse gathering of off-road enthusiasts anywhere.

 What is King of the Hammers